devondevos/Capstone-3/README.md

 # Capstone-3
 My Todo List website.
-Created using html, css, js (node.js, express, ajax, jquery) and bootstrap, (the &copy; is not real, I just added it there to look nice)(use 'npm i' to install the required node modules, and node index.js to view the webpage, I installed nodemon globally so it won't show here).
+Created using html, css, js (node.js, express, ajax, jquery) and bootstrap, (the &copy; is not legit, I just added it there to look nice)
 The 'Contact' and 'About' pages are empty because I intend to reuse it later.

 To Start: